24 Chic Brands Like Sézane to Elevate Your Wardrobe

 If you’re looking to stock up on high-quality, chic and minimalistic pieces, Mila Vert is your brand.

 Sessùn popped up on my radar not too long ago, but has quickly become my new favorite brand.
-Although a bit pricier than Sézane, their pieces (specifically dresses) are to die for.
+Although a bit pricier than Sézane, their pieces, specifically dresses, are absolutely gorgeous.

 Musier Paris has that cool, minimalist French-girl aesthetic down perfectly.
 I find that their pieces always have thoughtful details like a twist in the fabric, an unexpected neckline, or an asymmetric hem, all of which makes this brand feel special.

-Berthie Création Paris feels artisanal and quietly modern.
 They do beautiful blouses and dresses with embroidery, pintucks, and subtle hand-finished details.
-I fell in love with their Lucie blouse — it’s delicate but has that undeniable sense of quality.
-Wearing it feels like celebrating love for craft and tradition.
+I really love their Nina Chemise, which is delicate but has that undeniable sense of quality.
+I can’t speak too much to this brand as they do not ship to the US, and it seems they are only European-based as for now.

 Final Thoughts